President von der Leyen pledged more support for the wind industry during her State of the Union address.

 The new package came wrapped in key promises to unlock the bloc’s wind power.
 The Commission president vowed to fast track permitting even more; improve auction systems across the EU; and focus on skills, access to finance and stable supply chains.

-“Wind power is perhaps the most important technology for Europe's decarbonisation, in many countries the cheapest and potentially largest domestic source of electricity that can replace volatile imported fossil fuels,” Paweł Czyżak, says senior energy and climate data analyst at the think tank Ember.
+“Wind power is perhaps the most important technology for Europe's decarbonisation, in many countries the cheapest and potentially largest domestic source of electricity that can replace volatile imported fossil fuels,” Paweł Czyżak, senior energy and climate data analyst at think tank Ember previously told Euronews Green.